Alice makes a humorous observation, and waits for Bob to laugh. Instead, Bob offers a simple explanation.

 Krusty: I see. (tosses notebook)

 - Another episode featured Bart answering the rhetorical philosophical question, "What's the sound of one hand clapping?"
 (By hitting his fingers on the palm of that hand.)note Lisa was not amused.
 After that they moved onto "If a tree falls in the woods, and no-one's around to hear it, does it make a sound?"
 Bart tried to answer by imitating a tree crashing, but Lisa asked "But Bart, how can sound exist if there's no one around to hear it?"
-Bart couldn't answer.
+Bart couldn't answer, and thus was enlightened.